krzysiekbialy/codeChallenge/README.md

     ReactJs - The JavaScript library for building user interfaces TypeScript - Is a language for application-scale JavaScript.
-    Styled Comonents - Styled Components are one of the new ways to use CSS in modern JavaScript.
+    Styled Components - Styled Components are one of the new ways to use CSS in modern JavaScript.